-Raising the vehicle higher than necessary can make the vehicle less stable and cause a collision.
+Raising the vehicle higher than necessary can make the vehicle less stable.
 It could slip off the jack and hurt someone near it.
 Raise the vehicle only enough to remove the tire.

 - 6. Remove the lug nuts and wheel. - 7.
 Position the spare wheel/tire on the vehicle and install the lug nuts with the cone-shaped end toward the wheel.
 Lightly tighten the lug nuts clockwise.